orbi8r/iss-a3/README.md

-# Video Frame Explorer
+# Personal Portfolio

 Assignment 3, Intro to Software Systems - IIIT Hyderabad

 ## Project Overview
-This application extracts frames from a video and displays them as a slideshow with an intuitive, office-themed interface.
+This application showcases a personal portfolio with an intuitive, office-themed interface.
 Key features include:

-- Frame-by-frame video extraction
+- Frame-by-frame content navigation
-- Modern UI with expandable side panels
+- Modern UI with expandable, rounded side panels
-- Rounded video display with dynamic island-style controls
+- Rounded content display with dynamic island-style controls
+- Fast-forward/rewind when holding navigation buttons
 - Keyboard and scroll wheel navigation
 - Animated loading screen with progress tracking
 - Responsive design that works on displays from standard to 8K resolution